Evercoder/culori/docs/api.md

 // ⇒ { mode: 'rgb', r: 0.5, g: 0.3, b: 0.2, a: 0.5 }
 ```

-All channels are included in the mapping, so you might want to exclude the `alpha` channel from your function, like we do above.
+All channels, including `alpha`, are included in the mapping.
+You may want to handle the `alpha` channel differently in the callback function, like in the example above.

-Returning `undefined` or `NaN` from the function will omit that channel from the resulting color.
+Returning `undefined` or `NaN` from the callback function will omit that channel from the resulting color object.

 #### Built-in mappings